-a) Administration--general business expenses & overheads;

-- b) Personnel--salaries & benefits costs for elected & career personnel; - c) Volunteers--all costs related to recruiting, caring for & retaining volunteer staff; - d) Equipment--all costs related to operations & maintenance of equipment & apparatus, including ongoing replacement of individual assets (generally a value less than \$5,000) due to normal wear & tear; - e) Public Relations--all costs related to community relations & communications; - f) Training & Safety--all costs related to training and safety; - g) Facilities--all costs related to operations & maintenance of facilities, including on-going replacement of individual assets (generally a value less than \$5,000) due to normal wear & tear; - h) Intergovernmental Agreements--contract fees for IGAs; and - i) Capital--expenditures for current year authorized capital projects and transfers to Fund 6681 Capital Repairs & Replacement Allocation Fund or Fund 6685 Capital Facilities Fund.
+- a) Administration--general business expenses & overheads; - b) Personnel--salaries & benefits costs for elected & career personnel; - c) Volunteers--all costs related to recruiting, caring for & retaining volunteer staff; - d) Equipment--all costs related to operations & maintenance of equipment & apparatus, including on-going replacement of individual assets due to normal wear & tear; - e) Public Relations--all costs related to community relations & communications; - f) Training--all costs related to training; - g) Facilities--all costs related to operations & maintenance of facilities, including on-going replacement of individual assets due to normal wear & tear;

+- h) Intergovernmental Agreements--contract fees for IGAs; and - i) Capital--expenditures for current year authorized capital projects and transfers to Fund 6681 Repairs & Replacement Allocation Fund or Fund 6685 Firestation Project Fund.
+Generally, the capital projects would be of values less than \$250,000, and be for assets or technology not currently owned by the District.
+Assets or projects greater than \$250,000 will be funded from other sources.
+Refer also to Section III below.

 The District Secretary shall provide a draft annual budget for expenses to the Board for review no later than their first regular meeting in October.
-The expense budget is managed to meet the budgeted line items and cannot exceed the revenue budget, however, if the revenue budget exceeds the expense budget, the Board may designate (by resolution) how estimated excess revenues will be used for the year.
+The expense budget is managed to meet the budgeted line items and cannot exceed the revenue budget, however, if the revenue budget exceeds the expense budget, the Board shall designate (by resolution) how estimated excess revenues will be used for the year.
 The District Secretary shall provide the Board a detailed monthly report on the expenses made from Fund 6680.
 Sufficient cash balances shall be maintained to fund expenses between tax collection periods in April and October.
 At the end of the year, any funds remaining in the Fund 6680 account are considered as cash carry-over in determining revenues for the subsequent year.

-II.
-Capital Repairs & Replacements Allocation Fund & Budget: Thurston County Financial Services has assigned accounting number 6681 to the Capital Repairs & Replacements Allocation Fund.

-- 1) Fund 6681 Revenues: the primary source of revenues for Fund 6681 is the annual transfer of funds from Fund 6680 into Fund 6681.
-This transfer is based on funds necessary to meet the planned expenditures of the Capital Repairs & Replacement Allocation schedule.
+- II.
+Repairs & Replacements Allocation Fund & Budget: Thurston County Financial Services has assigned accounting number 6681 to the Repairs & Replacements Allocation Fund. - 1) Fund 6681 Revenues: the primary source of revenues for Fund 6681 is the annual transfer of funds from Fund 6680 into Fund 6681.
+This transfer is based on funds necessary to meet the planned expenditures of the Repairs & Replacement Allocation schedule.
 All major assets of the District are scheduled in a plan that includes the date and estimated cost of replacement of that asset.
 Sufficient amounts of funds are allocated into the Fund 6681 to ensure that it remains solvent, and planned expenditures can be made.
-Other sources of revenue include sale of disposed assets, cash carry-overs from the previous budget year and interest from cash. - 2) Fund 6681 Expenses: payments for any claims are made by warrants drawn on an account with the fund depository designated by the Thurston County Treasurer in the same manner as that of Fund 6680.
+Other sources of revenue include sale of disposed assets, cash carry-overs from the previous budget year and interest from tax revenues cash. - 2) Fund 6681 Expenses: payments for any claims are made by warrants drawn on an account with the fund depository designated by the Thurston County Treasurer (Bank of America) in the same manner as that of Fund 6680.

-Staff will review the Capital Repairs & Replacements Allocation schedule on an annual basis to determine if cost and schedule predictions are still reasonable.
-Generally, the items on the schedule are those assets of an individual value exceeding \$5,000; replacement due to normal wear-and-tear of assets valued less than \$5,000 are generally funded from Fund 6680 Operating Fund & Budget.
+Staff will review the Repairs & Replacements Allocation schedule on an annual basis to determine if cost and schedule predictions are still reasonable.
+Generally, assets or of significant value (or groups of smaller assets) that are replaced on a cyclical nature are included in the schedule; replacement of individual assets due to normal wear-and-tear is generally funded from Fund 6680 Operating Fund & Budget.
 A comparison will be made between the allocated amounts in the plan and estimated actual cost of replacement or repair; if a discrepancy exists, Staff will prepare a recommendation for Board review & approval.
 Staff will also consider options of non-replacement, extension of replacement schedule or substitution with another type of asset.
 A budget request itemizing these recommendations will be provided to the Board by their first regular meeting in September.